New iPhone Stuck on Reconnecting? Try These Fixes

 Restore from iCloud Backup

-Restore from iTunes Backup
+Restore from Backup on PC or Mac

 1. Connect the old device to your computer and open iTunes or Finder.